Intellec: Introduction

 The first series of Intellecs included the Intellec 4 for the 4004, the Intellec 4 Mod 40 for the 4040, the Intellec 8 for the 8008, and the Intellec 8 Mod 80 for the 8080.

 The Intellec 4 and 8 were introduced at the June 1973 National Computer Conference in the New York Coliseum.
-The Intellec computers were sold not to the general public, only to developers, and a very limited number were built.
+The Intellec computers were not sold to the general public, only to developers, and a very limited number were built.
 The Intellec 8 retailed for $2,395.

 Features

 The Intellecs have resident monitors stored in ROMs.
 They also included an assembler, linker, and debugger, as well as the ability to act as an in-circuit emulator.
 Additionally, a PL/M compiler, cross-assembler and simulator were available, which allowed writing programs in a higher-level language than assembly.
 FORTRAN compilers were also available.
 The Intellec 8 supported a Teletype operating at 110 baud, a high speed punched paper tape reader and a CRT terminal at 1200 baud.

-The Intellec 8 is able to address up to 16K of memory and came with 5K pre-installed.
-The Intellec 4 came with 1K of PROM and 4k of RAM for instruction memory, as well as 320 4-bit words of data memory, expandable to 2560 words.
-The Intellec 8 ran with a two-phase clock of 800kHz, resulting in an instruction cycle time of 12.5us.
-The Intellec 4 ran at a slower clock rate of 750kHz, but had a faster instruction cycle time of 10.8us.
+The Intellec 8 is able to address up to 16 K of memory and came with 5 K pre-installed.
+The Intellec 4 came with 1 K of PROM and 4 K of RAM for instruction memory, as well as 320 4-bit words of data memory, expandable to 2560 words.
+The Intellec 8 ran with a two-phase clock of 800 kHz, resulting in an instruction cycle time of 12.5 μs.
+The Intellec 4 ran at a slower clock rate of 750 kHz, but had a faster instruction cycle time of 10.8 μs.
 Both systems were available in "Bare Bones" editions, which omitted the front panel, power supply, and completed chassis; instead, it is designed to mount into a rack.
 Both systems also weighed 14 kg.